 Equitable and high-quality pre-kindergarten and early childhood learning systems.

+A financ equitabl

+2

+3

+4

-A finance system that provides adequate, equitable, and efficient resources. and accountability system.
+A finance system that provides adequate, equitable, and efficient resources.

-A reliable and reasonable assessment
+A reliable and reasonable assessment and accountability system.

-7

 Alignment of high school to postsecondary and career expectations for all students.

 "Every Child Thrives": Recommendations 8-12

-8

 A strong system of supports for special education.

-- 11

-A robust and multifaceted family engagement system.

-An empowering system of supports for linguistically diverse learners.
+An empowering system of supports for

-10

-9

-A strong system of wrap-around supports and community partnerships.
+linguistically diverse learners.